 I found work as a Freelance Seo writer and that job put food on my table.
-In the meantime, I also joined Wealthy Affiliate, which is sort of school for newbies who want to become affiliate marketers (read this Wealthy Affiliate Review here for more info)
+In the meantime, I also joined Wealthy Affiliate, which is a sort of school for newbies who want to become affiliate marketers (read this Wealthy Affiliate Review here for more info)

 I studied hard, I tried things, experimented a lot.

 Some of it worked, most didn’t, but little by little I was able to build up my blog from the ground up.

 Now it’s still not where I want it to be but I’m in the process of transitioning from freelance writing to affiliate marketing.

 As far as I know, you mostly do the freelance writing thing.
 Am I right?

 For the most part, yeah.
 I have clients and regular work but in my spare time, I’m working on developing my affiliate marketing business.

 Overall I’m extremely busy but also very happy as I’m doing things I love.